-1.1.9.
+1.1.11.
 Some DMRB guidance documents were updated in 2019 and 2020 (and associated IANs replaced), by which time the EIA and Outline CEMP for the Scheme was largely complete.
-However, a sensitivity test has been undertaken in April / May 2020 by the Applicant either to demonstrate that the assessments reported in this Environmental Statement (ES) are already compliant with the updated guidance, or to identify any changes to the conclusions of the assessments as a result of the updated guidance.
-The findings of the sensitivity test are reported in paragraphs 4.3.3 and 4.3.4 of Chapter 4: Environmental Assessment Methodology, Volume 1 of the ES (Application Document Reference: TR010041/APP/6.1).
+However, a sensitivity test was undertaken in April / May 2020 by the Applicant either to demonstrate that the assessments reported in the ES were already compliant with the updated guidance, or to identify any changes to the conclusions of the assessments as a result of the updated guidance.
+The findings of the sensitivity test are reported in paragraphs 4.3.3 and 4.3.4 of Chapter 4: Environmental Assessment Methodology, Volume 1 of the ES (Application Document Reference: TR010041/APP/6.1), and within each Technical Chapter of the ES Addenda.